-K-Line Electric Trains is a brand name of 'O' gauge and 'S' gauge model railway locomotives, rolling
+K-Line Electric Trains was a brand name of 'O' gauge, 'S' gauge, and 'G' gauge model railway locomotives, rolling

 stock, and buildings.
 Formerly the brand name under which Chapel Hill, North Carolina-based MDK